thejerrytan/CarND-Behavioural-Cloning-P3/writeup_report.md

 I also used the left and right cameras to teach the car how to drive towards the center lane by adding a correction factor of 0.2 (found to work well empirically) to the steering angle.

 I also borrowed [naokishibuya](https://github.com/naokishibuya/car-behavioral-cloning) suggestion to translate images horizontally by a random amt of pixels and multiply it by 0.002 and add it to the steering angle.
 This can help the model to follow curves.
+Example of the above center lane driving images translated:

+![alt text][track1_translated]
+![alt text][track2_translated]

 After the collection process, I had 10,766 number of data points for track1 and 4237 for track2.